An Elementary Solution of the Navier-Stokes Existence and Smoothness

 [Vanishing]

-$${\lim_{t, |x|\to\infty}\partial^\alpha u(t, x)=0, }$$
+$${\lim_{t, |x|\to\infty}\partial^\alpha u(t, x)=0}$$.

 [Proof]

-$${\Omega}$$ can be arbitrary large, so we can take the limits as $${t, |x|\to\infty}$$.
+$${u}$$ is a measurable function on $${\R\times\R^3}$$, so we can take the limits as $${t, |x|\to\infty}$$.

 $${\partial^\alpha u(t, x)=\int_{\Omega} E(t-s, x-y) \, \partial^\alpha(Pf(s, y) - P((u\cdot \nabla)u)(s, y))dsdy}$$, for any $${t_0\gt 0}$$, if $${t-s\gt t_0}$$ then